HanBock8359/ubuild-jekyll/index.md

     and enroll in courses offered in Winter 2021!</p></li></ol>
 - template: detail-content
   block: text-1
-  headline: Postmortum
+  headline: Postmortem
-  content: "<p><strong>Can you draw any conclusions from what you've done? </strong></p><p>Mika:
+  content: "<p><strong>Can you draw any conclusions from what you've done?</strong></p><p><strong>Mika</strong>:
-    Android Studio is the Tim Hortons of software consistency</p><p><strong>What took the most time?
+    Android Studio is the Tim Hortons of software consistency</p><p><strong>Andrea</strong>:
+    Diving headfirst to Android Studio(with its mediocre documentation) and learning the strings from scratch is not an easy feat.
+Our team took great risks implementing functionalities our way and meddling with unfamiliar libraries.
+Next time, we should remember that a sample project exists and that we should copy its existing patterns</p><p><strong>What took the most time?
 The least?
+Any surprises?</strong></p><p><strong>Kevin</strong>:
-Any surprises? </strong></p><p>Kevin: Setting up HSQLDB took us the most time.
-Making a presentation video took the least time (and surprisingly my voice sounds very different from I hear).</p><p><strong>Did any features work better than expected? </strong></p><p>Eriq: The logout button always worked.</p><p><strong>Can you draw any conclusions from what you’ve done? </strong></p><p>Andrea: Diving headfirst to Android Studio(with its mediocre documentation) and learning the strings from scratch is not an easy feat.
-Our team took great risks implementing functionalities our way and meddling with unfamiliar libraries.
-Next time, we should remember that a sample project exists and that we should just copy its existing patterns</p>"
+    Setting up HSQLDB took us the most time.
+Making a presentation video took the least time (and surprisingly my voice sounds very different from I hear)</p><p><strong>Andrea</strong>:
+    Working with Enrollment took me by surprise.
+I thought it would be one of the shorter ones, assigning it an estimate of 2 days.
+It seems as simple enough as adding one SQL statement.
+I did not expect the depth of integration it will require: conflict logics, class limits, schema restructuring, dynamically generating sections, and passing all course and section information back and forth through seams.
+It ended up being the longest feature to implement - counting 10 days! </p><p><strong>Did any features work better than expected?</strong></p><p>Eriq: The logout button always worked.</p>"
 - template: detail-content
   block: text-1
   headline: Velocity Chart